kotonoha/server/doc/en/scheduler.md

 Criteria: ready cards + bad cards > 1.5 * average learning count

 The special thing about this mode that there is a lot of ready cards.
 Scheduler should consume list of ready cards in two ways.
-The first is normal way: from a card that has the most distant repetition point from now.
-The second should select cards with short intervals that have repetition points near present moment.
+The first on is a normal way: from a card that has the most distant repetition point from now.
+The second one should select cards with short intervals that have repetition points near present moment.
 This way will allow us to exploit spacing effect the most for such cards for the expense of cards with longer intervals being reviewed later than they should have been.